ash-project/ash/documentation/tutorials/get-started.md

     # Use the default implementation of the :read action
     defaults [:read]

-    # and a custom create action, which we'll customize later
+    # and a create action, which we'll customize later
     create :create
   end